IgniteUI/indigo-design-docfx/en/style/typography.md

 <img class="responsive-img" src="../images/typography_text_styles.png" srcset="../images/typography_text_styles@2x.png 2x"/>
 <div class="divider--half"></div>

-Click on the Edit style icon will open popover.
-In the Properties section is a dropdown, allowing you to choose another font family.
+Clicking on the Edit style icon will open a popover.
+In the properties section you'll see a dropdown, which allows you to choose another font family.
 Note that you have to perform the same steps for every style individually to amend this change for all of your typography.

 <img class="responsive-img" src="../images/typography_font_change.png" srcset="../images/typography_font_change@2x.png 2x"/>
 <div class="divider--half"></div>